 The project does not need to cover every competence but must cover a broad breadth of the competency outcomes, including the use of tools to problem-solve and trouble-shoot non-routine problems.
 It is designed to assess apprentices in a consistent way, irrespective of their particular workplace and their particular role within their company, and is therefore completed outside of day-to-day work pressures in a controlled environment.

 The Apprenticeship EPA interview is the final part of the EPA.
-Hence, it is a structured discussion between the apprentice and their independent assessor, focusing on the summative portfolio and the synoptic project, with reference to the employer reference or knowledge test as appropriate.
+Hence, it is a structured discussion between the apprentice and their independent assessor.

-It covers what the apprentice has done in terms of the standard of their work, and also how they have done it.
+Also, it covers what the apprentice did in terms of the standard of their work.
 This enables the EPA to include the full range of technical knowledge as well as the underpinning skills and behaviours.

 The Apprenticeship End Point Assessment Grading Decision